browserengineering/book/book/security.md

         # ...
 ```

-The `url_origin` function can just strip off the path from a URL:
+The `origin` function can just strip off the path from a URL:

 ``` {.python}
 class URL: